-If you are looking for an amazing view of LA or a free stop in the city then you really should check out the Observation Deck at the top of LA City Hall.
-This deck provides a 360 degree view of the city and helps you to get above it to give you a new appreciation.
-The hours are a little difficult for weekend warriors but if you can get down then when its open you are in for a treat.
+If you are looking for an amazing view of Los Angeles or a free stop in the city, then you really should check out the Observation Deck at the top of LA’s City Hall.
+This deck provides a 360-degree view of the city and helps you to get above it to give you a new appreciation.
+The hours are a little difficult for weekend warriors, but if you can get down there when it’s open, you are in for a treat.
 Here is all the info.

 - Free, have to pay for parking though